CyberPhoenix90/ferrum-db/readme.md

 ### Binary only

-The database only works with binary data; it holds no encoding information and accepts nothing but binary.
+The database only works with binary data; it doesn't encode your data and accepts nothing but binary.
 The encoding responsibility is moved to the client as the client knows best what encoding types are useful to the environment that it serves.

 ### No compression